 Pin Payments includes an online payment gateway for websites, a virtual terminal and recurring payments.
 It’s therefore a great, versatile hub for ecommerce and remote transactions.

-If you’re not just selling to Aussies, Airwallex is the ideal payment link provider with its free online business account.
-There’s no monthly fee or contract, just a pay-as-you-go transaction rate per successful transaction.
+If you’re not just selling to Aussies, Airwallex is the ideal payment link provider with its online business account.
+There’s no monthly fee or contract on the Explore plan (for qualifying merchants), just a pay-as-you-go transaction rate per successful transaction.

 The account allows you to transfer different currencies between countries without cross-border fees.
-By extension, customers can choose between 130+ currencies and their preferred payment method (Visa, Mastercard, Alipay, WeChat Pay) on the online checkout screen.
+By extension, customers can choose between 130+ currencies and their preferred payment method (Visa, Mastercard, Amex, Alipay, WeChat Pay, PayPal, Google Pay or Apple Pay) on the online checkout screen.
 Funds will settle in your home currency regardless of how the customer paid.

 You create a one-time or reusable payment link in the Airwallex account (in a browser) and send it via email, SMS or embedded in a message or invoice.
 A QR code is generated for each link, which can be sent instead.